Meet Our Staff

 Ya’at’ééh, shí éí Felica Ahasteen-Bryant yinishyé.
 Naashashí nishlíigo, Kinyaa’ánii báshíshchíín, Tódích’íi’nii dashicheigo, Nat’oh Dine’e Tachii’nii dashinálí. Ákót’éego Diné asdzání nishlí.

 Ahasteen-Bryant has elevated the visibility of Native American initiatives through her community advocacy and engagement.
-She has held leadership positions with the American Indian Theatre Company of Indiana, the American Indian Center of Indiana, and served on committees with the Eiteljorg Museum and United Way of Central Indiana.
-In January 2019, she was appointed by Indiana Governor Eric Holcomb to serve as a Commissioner with the Indiana Native American Indian Affairs Commission (INAIAC) and currently chairs the INAIAC Education Committee.
-Ahasteen-Bryant was appointed to the Board of Directors and Advisors of the Eiteljorg Museum in 2021 and currently serves on the Indian Market and Festival Committee and Stragetic Planning Committee.
+She was appointed by Indiana Governor Eric Holcomb to serve as a Commissioner with the Indiana Native American Indian Affairs Commission (INAIAC), which is part of the Indiana Civil Rights Commission, and currently chairs the INAIAC Education Committee.
+In July 2023, she was appointed to the Board of Directors of the Eiteljorg Museum and has an active role on the Strategic Planning Oversight and the Indian Market and Festival committees.
+Lastly, she has taken her love of plants and gardening to a new level, currently she is an Advance Master Gardener and actively involved with the Hamiton County Master Gardeners Association and serves as co-chair for the Community Outreach committee.

 Felica Ahasteen-Bryant